-We didn’t end up doing anything on our itinerary as she was just obsessed about this guy.
-I’d really looked forward to my second trip to California as there was a lot of things, I wanted to see that I didn’t get a chance to first time round, but again I didn’t get to do them and she totally ruined the holiday.
+We didn’t end up doing anything on our itinerary as she was just obsessed with this guy.
+I’d really looked forward to my second trip to California as there was a lot of things, I wanted to see that I didn’t get a chance to the first time around, but again I didn’t get to do them and she totally ruined the holiday.
 Needless to say, we aren’t friends anymore and the only benefit to the trip was me seeing her true colours.

 MT: Which countries have you travelled to?